-Dozens of people turned out to discuss a landmark city ordinance, passed last February, that abolished cash bail for some misdemeanors.
+Dozens of people turned out to discuss Bottoms' landmark city ordinance, passed in February that year, which abolished cash bail for some misdemeanors.
 The new law was meant to end undue suffering stemming from cash bail in cases like that of Sean Ramsey, a homeless man who Atlanta police arrested in October 2017 for holding a sign asking for help while standing on the sidewalk.
-Ramsey spent 72 days in jail because he didn’t have $200 to bail himself out.
-Across the country, hundreds of thousands of people sit in jail cells every day on trivial charges simply because they can’t afford bail.
+Ramsey spent 72 days in jail because he didn't have $200 to bail himself out.
+Across the country, hundreds of thousands of people sit in jail cells every day on trivial charges simply because they can't afford bail.

 Under Atlanta's new law, people arrested for these kinds of minor infractions can be released on "signature bond"––a promise to show up in court.

-But even though Atlanta City Council members unanimously passed the measure, some of them now say it undermines operations at the local jail, and they’re calling for a redo.
+But even though council members unanimously passed the measure, some of them backtracked to claim it undermines operations at the local jail and called for a redo.

-Community members are also dissatisfied with the outcomes of the new law, though for a different reason.
-Many of the people who showed up for the Public Safety Committee meeting belong to organizations that advocated to get rid of cash bail and viewed the February vote as a victory, if only a first step.
-But now they say that the law isn’t being properly implemented: many arrestees who should be freed on signature bond are still stuck in the city jail.
+Community members were also dissatisfied with the outcomes of the new law, though for a different reason.
+Many of the people who showed up for the Public Safety Committee meeting belonged to organizations that advocated to get rid of cash bail and viewed the February vote as a victory, if only a first step.
+But they found that the law wasn't being properly implemented: many arrestees who should be freed on signature bond were still stuck in the city jail.

 Ptucha was one of many volunteers who monitored the implementation of Atlanta's bail reform ordinance through a court-watching program they devised.
 Between April and September, the volunteers documented 700 hearings.
 Under the new law, the only arrestees not eligible for signature bond are those whose charges involve "an element of violence or threatened violence against a person."